thomasdellaert/Atom-Toolkit/README.md

 # Atom-Toolkit
 A python package that seeks to provide a convenient way to manipulate atomic physics data in a notebook environment, based on Networkx graph structures.
 The package allows you to:

- - create an Atom object that contains information about spectroscopic energy levels
+ - Create an Atom object that contains information about spectroscopic energy levels
    - Hyperfine and Zeeman structure is automatically generated as needed
    - Support for LS, JJ, LK, and J1K couplings, with quantum numbers automatically extracted from the spectroscopic notation
  - Intuitively access and iterate through energy levels and sublevels